marc2332/bliss/doc/docs/scan_default.md

 # Defaults BLISS scans

-## BLISS step-by-steps scan functions
+## BLISS step-by-step scan functions

 BLISS provides functions to perform step-by-step scans.
 The acquisition chain for those scans is built using the `DefaultChain` class.